SNAP-R Online Help for Exporters

 For additional information not covered in this manual, BIS maintains multiple help desks to assist you with SNAP-R questions and technical difficulties, available Monday-Friday, during regular business hours.
 If you have questions about applying for a CIN and/or user accounts, please review our SNAP-R Frequently Asked Questions (FAQs) page.
-For software-related technical performance questions (browser incompatibility, difficulty loading attachments), you may contact the BIS SNAP-R Help Desk at (202) 482-2227 or email at email@example.com .
-For CIN or login ID questions or to verify or reassign an account, call BIS`s Outreach and Educational Services Division at (202) 482-2148 for assistance.
-For general assistance with completing a license application or a commodity classification request in SNAP-R, call BIS's export counseling desks at (202) 482-4811(Washington, DC), (949) 660-0144 (Irvine, CA) or (408) 998-8806 (Santa Clara, CA) or email to: ECDOEXS@bis.doc.gov.
+For software-related technical performance questions (browser incompatibility, difficulty loading attachments), you may contact the BIS SNAP-R Help Desk by email at firstname.lastname@example.org .
+For CIN or login ID questions or to verify or reassign an account, call BIS`s Outreach and Educational Services Division at (202) 482-4811 for assistance.
+For general assistance with completing a license application or a commodity classification request in SNAP-R, call BIS's export counseling desks at (202) 482-4811(Washington, DC), (949) 660-0144 (Irvine, CA) or (408) 998-8806 (San Jose, CA) or email to: ECDOEXS@bis.doc.gov.

 SNAP-R provides the following functionality: